-Join Justin Putney for an in-depth discussion in this video Creating links between mockups, part of UX Design Tools: Balsamiq Mockups.
+Join Justin Putney for an in-depth discussion in this video Creating links between mockups, part of Balsamiq Mockups for UX Design.

 In this chapter, we're going to take a look at adding links.
 You can point a link to a URL.
 Or it can be pointed to another mockup.
 In this case, we're going to take a look at pointing it to another mock up.
 So starting with the mock up we've been working from.
 I'm going to go up to File > New Clone of Current Mockup.
 I'm going to do a Save As.
 And in the Chapter 4, 04_01, Final folder, I'm going to call this mockup tours, because this is going to be of the Tours page.
 What I'm going to do is change the headline to say, Tours.